anasdove2020/Materials/Not to Say in Job Interview.md

 ### *Don't say:*

-"i don't know much about your company"
+"I don't know much about your company"

 ### *Why:*